EDUCAUSE - Administrative Experience

 Alvernia University publishes the course catalog on its Website with detailed information on course descriptions, degree requirements, and academic policies.
 In addition to the current university course catalog, we also keep previous three years of catalogs on the Website.
-The semester schedule of classes is accessible via the universities Web-based IQ.Web system.
+The semester schedule of classes is accessible via the universities Web-based Self-Service system.

 Privacy, Security, and Usage Rules